OWASP/www-project-proactive-controls/v4/en/c4-secure-architecture.md

 ## Implementation

+### Design for Clarity and Transparency

+- so no security by obscurity
+- make it easy to reason about an architecture's security

+### Make it easy to do the right thing

+- basic idea behind "security by design" and "security by default"
+- important for user interfaces and flows
+- but also important for anything that other developers are expected to extend (frameworks, plugin systems, etc.)
+- think about this when designing your configuration files too

 ### Identify and minimize your exposed components ("attack surface")

+- identify all areas that an attacker can access
+- review them and try to minimize those areas
+- attackers cannot attack what's not there

 ### Clearly articulate what's trusted to do what, and ensure those relationships are enforced